 Travel by water

 As with all more complex journeys, you should first consider if it is appropriate to undertake a trip by boat or ship with your dog.
-If you are not sure, you should contact your local Guide Dogs Community Team or the assistance dog organisation who trained your dog for advice.
+If you are not sure, you should call Guide Line on 0800 7811444 (open Monday to Friday between 9am and 5pm) or the assistance dog organisation who trained your dog for advice.
 You should also read and familiarise yourself with the section on the welfare considerations page.

 A note of caution: not all boats, ships and landing places used by the public are deemed to be suitable to accommodate guide and assistance dogs.
 This may primarily be due to safety considerations with regard to the construction of the vessel, the suitability of the passenger accommodation on the vessel, or may be due to staffing levels.
 In any situation where access to a vessel is not permitted by a vessel operator, they should provide information as to why they are unable to accommodate your guide or assistance dog.

 You may also find that some ports visited by operators, more especially with cruise ships, are not designed for the regular accommodation of passenger vessels.
 Therefore, you will need to check with the operator of the vessel you are travelling on, which ports may be less unsuitable for you and your dog to disembark from safely or without assistance.